 It also helps to enhance features of the room, such as wood flooring, floor-to-ceiling windows and kitchen countertops.
-Renters want to see a property full of life, and creating motion in a still room will help to capture the feeling of living there.
+Renters love to see a property full of life, and creating motion in a still room will help to capture the feeling of living there.

 6) Be a steady Eddie

 You don't need nerves of steel to create a good video walkthrough, but having a steady hand will go a long way.
 No one wants to see a shaky video that's jagging all over the place.
 It's a surefire way for viewers to lose interest in the property.

 When you’re making the video walkthrough, keep a steady hand while moving through the property.
 The whole idea is to let renters imagine themselves living there, and a video without that isn't blurry or shaky is essential to achieving your goal.